 • difficulty setting boundaries without guilt

-• chronic self-doubt, people-pleasing, or emotional shutdown
+• chronic self doubt, people pleasing, or emotional withdrawal

 • uncertainty around identity or worth